Working with us

-Join our expert team at St Peter & St James Hospice and make a difference every day.
+Join our expert and friendly team at St Peter & St James Hospice and make a difference every day.

 Working for our hospice

 With approximately 150 employees, 450 volunteers and 10 charity shops across Lewes, Haywards Heath, Uckfield, Lindfield and Burgess Hill, St Peter & St James Hospice is set in 36 acres of beautiful countryside.

 Our friendly, professional and nurturing team of employees and volunteers work side-by-side to provide specialist hospice care for adults towards and at the end of life.
 We support patients and their carers in their journey both in the comfort of their own homes as well as at the hospice in North Chailey.

 Our values are evident in everything we do, which is what compels our employees and volunteers to stay with us for years.
 (One of our volunteers has been with us for 21 years!).
 Our donkeys Dylan and Dudley and resident cats, Jasper and Willow, are also much loved additions to the friendly team at St Peter & St James Hospice!

 To discover more about our vision, mission and values, click here

 If you would like to contribute towards a great cause and make an impact on people’s lives or are looking to join an organisation that values well-being, encourages teamwork and rewards loyalty, St Peter & St James Hospice is the place for you!